On Store Languages of Language Acceptors: Machines with Two-Way Read-Only Inputs

-As applications of the above, the following corollaries to the results already shown in Section \ref{sec:oneway} are obtained: \begin{enumerate} \item If $M$ is a $2\NPDA$ and $L(M)$ is finite, then $S(M)$ is regular. \item If $M$ is a $2\NTM$ with reversal-bounded read/write tape and $L(M)$ is finite, then $S(M)$ is regular. \item If $M$ is a $2\NTM$ with reversal-bounded read/write tape and reversal-bounded counters and $L(M)$ is finite, then $S(M)$ is in $\LFam(\NCM)$. \end{enumerate}
+As applications of the above, the following corollaries to the results already shown in Section \ref{sec:oneway} are obtained: \begin{enumerate} \item If $M$ is a $2\NPDA$ and $L(M)$ is finite, then $S(M)$ is regular. \item If $M$ is a $2\NTM$ with reversal-bounded read/write tape and $L(M)$ is finite, then $S(M)$ is regular. \item If $M$ is a $2\NTM$ with reversal-bounded read/write tape and reversal-bounded counters and $L(M)$ is finite, then $S(M)$ is in $\LFam(\NCM)$. \end{enumerate} Similar corollaries hold for the other machine models studied in Section \ref{sec:oneway}.